Carol Los Mansmann: Education and career

 Born in Pittsburgh, Pennsylvania, of Polish descent, the daughter of Walter Joseph and Regina Mary (Pilarska) Los.
 Mansmann received a Bachelor of Arts degree from Duquesne University in 1964 and a Juris Doctor from Duquesne University School of Law in 1967, one of only two women to graduate that law school in 1967.

 She was a law clerk to Ralph H. Smith, Jr. of the Allegheny County Court of Common Pleas from 1967 to 1968, and then an assistant district attorney of Allegheny County, Pennsylvania from 1968 to 1972.
+In this capacity, she successfully argued the Fourth Amendment case of Chambers v.
+Maroney before the U.S. Supreme Court.
 She was in private practice in Pittsburgh from 1973 to 1979, and was also a special assistant to the Attorney General of Pennsylvania from 1974 to 1979.
+In this role, she argued the Supreme Court case of Colautti v.
+Franklin, unsuccessfully defending portions of Pennsylvania's Abortion Control Act.
 Mansmann was on the faculty of the Duquesne University School of Law as an associate professor of law from 1974 to 1983, and later as an adjunct professor of law from 1987 to 1994.